• Skip to primary navigation

 • Red pepper flakes or Aleppo pepper – for a hint of heat.
 Aleppo pepper adds a slight smokiness.
 You can read more about Aleppo in my Aleppo pepper ingredient spotlight.

 • Salt – my favorite salt to use is kala namak black salt.
 You can read more about it in my Kala Namak Ingredient Spotlight.
 It adds an extra umami flavor that is unmatched by regular salt.
-Since ketchup and Worcestershire contain salt, add this ingredient last after a taste test.
-You may find you prefer to leave it out.

 Making a low-FODMAP BBQ sauce